-Partridge often arrive at the table in more traditional forms, so here’s a partridge recipe that’s a little more exciting.
-It’s important to remove the skin to allow the spice marinade to penetrate the meat, rather than come away with the skin.
-The flesh stays tender, protected by the yoghurt marinade.
+Partridge often appears on the table in more traditional guises, so here’s a version with a little more excitement.
+For this tandoori partridge, it’s important to remove the skin so the spice marinade can penetrate the meat rather than come away with it.
+The yoghurt marinade keeps the flesh tender and full of flavour.

 Serves 2